North Augusta city council approves to extend Riverside Village master development agreement

 Mayor Williams says they will move forward with their plans.

-“Citizens could have come forward and spoken and this is our second reading and now that has been approved we have renewed it for another year that is official” said Mayor Williams.
+“Citizens could have come forward and spoken and this is our second reading and now that has been approved we have renewed it for another year that is official,” he said.

 They’re also panning to add more stores to the shopping plaza in Riverside Village.